 People with fair skin who are exposed to intense sunlight have the highest risk of developing skin cancer.
 So when going on vacation in the middle of winter, be sure to pack lots of sunscreen.

-For people who think like Elaina used to, Dr. Dudek has specific advice: “Never go in a tanning bed.
-Even going in one time puts you at risk,” he says.
+For people who think like Elaina used to, we strongly recommend not using tanning beds.
+Even going tanning just one time can put you at risk.

 Here are some tips to prevent skin cancer: